whoismept/dirspy/README.md

 ## Acknowledgments

-- Thanks to the Go community for their support and resources.
+- Thanks to the AI tools(Claude 3.5 Sonnet, ChatGPT 4o) for helping me with the code.